SlopeDoc/SlopeDoc.github.io/docs/index.md

 Hence we propose **Slope**, a 3D slide engine built on top of [Polyscope](https://polyscope.run/), made to be loaded on top of your scientific code!

-The goal is to enable easy illustration of your work with *pretty & interactive* 3D slides and animations.
+The goal is to allow researchers, teachers and geometry lovers to easily illustrate concepts with *pretty & interactive* 3D slides and animations.

 <video width="100%" autoplay loop muted>